bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_maginify-the-lord.md

 The word "magnify' means literally "to make great," and then, to make great in the view of the mind, or to regard and treat as great.
 "To Make Large" "Boast" "Promote"

-To magnify, or exalt, “do not mean that we can add any thing to the glory of the name or nature of God; but that
+To magnify, or exalt, &quot;do not mean that we can add any thing to the glory of the name or nature of God; but that
 - we should show forth, and publicly celebrate his majesty and greatness."
 - bring attention to His goodness!